music fund project

 Working Hours

 Working days will be from Monday to Friday.
-Volunteer will work no more than six hours per day (train journeys to and from Jemelle do not count), finishing in the early afternoon, but it can also involve occasional participation in the evenings and weekend events according to the schedule of the concerts, stands and other activities MF offers during the year.
-Five days per week will be worked on average.
+You will work no more than six hours per day.
+It can also involve occasional participation in the evenings and weekend events according to the schedule of the concerts, stands and other activities MF offers during the year.
 Days off will compensate for the extra shift hours if necessary, to keep an average of 38 hours a week (French lesson included).
-The volunteer will generally have two consecutive free days per week except for special events and has the right to two days of holiday per month.

 Accomodation